 How can we deal with Black Swan events?

 How can we avoid becoming the Thanksgiving turkey?
 According to Taleb, not by attempting to predict the unpredictable.
-Rather, he says our time would be better spent preparing for the impact of negative black swans that occur and positioning ourselves to be able to exploit the positive ones.
+Rather, he says our time would be better spent preparing for the impact of negative black swans that occur.
+In addition, he advises that we position ourselves to be able to exploit the positive ones.